JetBrains/teamcity-documentation/topics/artifacts-migration-tool.md

 To associate a specific profile in the credentials file with a specific storage, use the following property:

 `teamcity.storage.migration.s3.custom.profile.<FEATURE_ID>=<PROFILE_NAME>`, where
-`<FEATURE_ID>` should be replaced with the storage ID available in the URL of the storage settings page as the value of the **storageSettingsId** parameter.
+`<FEATURE_ID>` should be replaced with the storage ID from [the storage settings](storing-build-artifacts-in-amazon-s3.md#configuring-amazon-s3-artifacts-storage) page.
 `<PROFILE_NAME>` should be replaced with the profile name from the AWS credentials file.

->The target storage needs to be made active in TeamCity.